boochow/hvcc_nts1mkii/README.md

 However, note that:

-1. Filling the buffer with `osc_white()` requires significant processing time, so keep the table size as small as possible (typically 16 or 32 samples).
+1. Filling the buffer with `osc_white()` requires significant processing time, so keep the table size as small as possible (typically 64 samples).
 2. To generate white noise, you also need a `[phasor~ freq]`, `[*~ tablesize]`, and `[tabread~]` object.
 The value of `freq` should be `48000 / tablesize`.

 ## Credits